Nature Sightings

 A great blue heron in Southborough, photographed by Steve Forman.

-Steve Forman photographed great blue herons at their nests in Southborough.
+Steve Forman photographed these great blue herons at their nests in Southborough.

 Image